-274 If we accept the thesis that deep root penetration is facilitated by exploiting existing pore 275 networks, then the question arises of whether an ability to penetrate a hard layer is useful.
+If we accept the thesis that deep root penetration is facilitated by exploiting existing pore networks, then the question arises of whether an ability to penetrate a hard layer is useful.
 Actually, we maintain that it is useful.
-Roots which deform soil are likely to have better root-276 soil contact and improved ability to extract water and nutrients from the soil in the shallower 277 layers.
-At depth, roots in pores are less well connected hydraulically to soil, although White 278 279 & Kirkegaard (2010) show that roots elongating in large pores can be connected to the soil by root hairs.
-When more than one root occupies soil pores, so called "root clumping", roots 280 281 become distributed in clusters which is less effective at draining soil than uniformly 282 distributed roots (Tradieu et al. 1992).
-The ability of clumped roots to drain soil depends on the spacing of the biopores, due to old roots and earthworms (Passioura, 1991).
-283 Unfortunately, although biopores seem to be the most common structure to enable deep 284 rooting, Passioura (1991) showed that their spatial geometry was the least effective for 285 allowing soil to be dried by roots.
-286
+Roots which deform soil are likely to have better root-soil contact and improved ability to extract water and nutrients from the soil in the shallower layers.
+At depth, roots in pores are less well connected hydraulically to soil, although White & Kirkegaard (2010) show that roots elongating in large pores can be connected to the soil by root hairs.
+When more than one root occupies soil pores, so called 'root clumping', roots become distributed in clusters which is less effective at draining soil than uniformly distributed roots (Tradieu et al. 1992).
+The ability of clumped roots to drain soil depends on the spacing of the biopores, because of old roots and earthworms (Passioura, 1991).
+Unfortunately, although biopores seem to be the most common structure to enable deep rooting, Passioura (1991) showed that their spatial geometry was the least effective for allowing soil to be dried by roots.